agolubev/DeclarativeGradlePlugin/README.md

 Plugin itself is a simplified version of past Gradle declarative experiment https://github.com/jdochez/gradle-declarative/tree/main/settings-api Current version has module dependency resolution.
-It parses modules `build.gradle.dcl` files to find dependent modules it needs to include.
+It parses `focus.properties` to find out all and focused modules modules

 ## Steps to try